top of page

 Advanced Language Arts

-Experiencing literature, literary analysis, grammar, writing
+Experiencing literature, literary analysis, grammar, and writing

 2-yr rotating curriculum, suitable for enrollment multiple years